hanna1909/data-challenges-updated/07-ML-Ops/01-Train-at-scale/01-Train-at-scale/README.md

     print("✅ data processed saved entirely")
 ```

 **🧪 Test your code**
-When you are happy with your results, test your code with `make test_train_at_scale`
+When you are happy with your results, test your code with `make test_train_at_scale`.
+You should pass the two tests:
+- `tests/train_at_scale/test_interface.py::TestInterface::test_preprocess_pass  PASSED
+- tests/train_at_scale/test_interface.py::TestInterface::test_preprocess_value PASSED

 **❓ Create and store the 4 large preprocessed datasets**
 - `data/processed/train_processed_500k.csv`